What is Unlimited Sum Insured in Health Insurance?

 Premium costs and predictability

-Ideal user profile:
+Ideal user profile

 How unlimited sum insured works